Avilir/ek-swarm/README.md

 For use a ***Docker Swarm*** cluster I used 2 virtual machines (can be done with bare-metal as well), with **CentOS-7** Linux installed on them.

+The machines' minimum hardware requirements are : **8 CPU's & 16 GiB of Memory**

 You need to have regular user with *sudo* privileges  - I used the default ***centos*** user

 ### Let's Install Docker on the host(s) ###